Turtle Facts for Kids (Shells, Habitats, and Life Cycles)

 Renée DeVincent • July 22, 2024

 Summer time is turtle time, from ponds to forested areas, these creatures are familiar to most.
 You might even find some fascinating turtle species in your own backyard.
 Even though turtles are well-known, there's much more to discover about these amazing animals.
-Join me as I slide into the world of turtles.
+Let's take a look at more turtle facts for kids about their shells, habitats, and life cycles.

 Short Facts About Turtles